-Since late 2014 Ed Webb-Ingall has been working with The Showroom and four groups local to the gallery to explore the history, practice and relevance of community video in London from the 1970s.
+Since late 2014 Ed Webb-Ingall worked with The Showroom and four groups local to the gallery to explore the history, practice and relevance of community video in London from the 1970s.

-For five days this summer the gallery will be opened up as a space to further these discussions and make new videos.
-In addition we are inviting local filmmakers, amateur documentary makers and home video producers to show their work alongside the new works at the Open Day on 1 August.
+For five days in summer 2015 the gallery was opened up as a space to further these discussions and make new videos.
+In addition we invited local filmmakers, amateur documentary makers and home video producers to show their work alongside the new works at an Open Day that took place on 1 August 2015.

 A filmmaker and writer with an interest in exploring practices and forms of collaboration, Webb-Ingall is currently a TECHNE PhD candidate at Royal Holloway University in Surrey where his research focuses on the history and practice of community video in the UK between 1968 and 1981.More